Device data statement

 Disconnect: A timestamp indicating when the device is un-installed from vehicle.
 This is generally sent once per enrollment but also sent again anytime the device is un-installed and re-installed.

 GPS trail: Potential data points include GPS time, GPS position, GPS speed and GPS accuracy – depending on individual state regulations.

-Heart Beat: A report indicating device is installed in the vehicle and working.
+Heart Beat: A signal sent by the device indicating device is installed in the vehicle and working.
 This is sent once per day when no trips are recorded for the vehicle.

 Braking Event: Hard Braking Events are defined as slowing down between 8 mph and 10 mph over a 1 second time interval.
 Extreme Braking Events are defined as slowing down 10 or more mph over a 1 second time interval.
 Data is captured for 1 second before and 8 seconds after the braking event is detected.
 Each braking event is sent once per event.

 High Speed Event: Vehicle speed exceeds 80 mph.
 Aggregate total miles spent above 80mph.
 Each instance where the 80 mph threshold is met is sent as one event.

 Acceleration Event: Increases in vehicle speed greater than 8 mph/sec.
 Data is captured for 1 second before and 8 seconds after the braking event is detected.
 Each acceleration event is sent once per event.

 Battery Level: Voltage of vehicle battery when the battery hits a threshold indicating it may be low.
 This is sent once per event, sent as a separate report.